mietek/research/src/mi/index.lagda.md

 ## M

--  Martin-Löf (2006) [“100 years of Zermelo’s axiom of choice: What was the problem with it?”](mi.MartinLof2006.html)
+-  P. Martin-Löf (2006) [100 years of Zermelo’s axiom of choice: What was the problem with it?
+   ](mi.MartinLof2006.html)

 ## N